ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftTerrainFollowModel.rst

 IAircraftTerrainFollowModel
 ===========================

-.. py:class:: IAircraftTerrainFollowModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftTerrainFollowModel

    object

    Interface used to access the options for a TerrainFollow performance model of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftTerrainFollowModel

 Overview
 --------